artom-studios/ProCam2D/README.md

 ## Installation

-1. Download or clone the ProCam2D repository or get it from thee asset store.
+1. Download or clone the ProCam2D repository or get it from the asset store.
 2. Enable the ProCam2D plugin in your project settings.

 ## Usage